Guarinov/applied-hands-on-computer-vision/Assignment-2/README.md

 # CILP Assessment: Multimodal Learning

-This repository implements an end-to-end multimodal learning pipeline, covering dataset preparation, multimodal fusion modeling, architectural ablation studies, and cross-modal fine-tuning using a CLIP-inspired approach.
-RGB images and 2D LiDAR projections are jointly leveraged to study how complementary modalities can be fused, compared, and adapted across domains in a controlled experimental setting.
+This repository implements an end-to-end multimodal learning pipeline covering dataset preparation, multimodal fusion modeling, architectural ablation studies, and cross-modal fine-tuning using a CLIP-inspired approach.
+Synthetically generated RGB images and 2D LiDAR projections are jointly leveraged to study how complementary modalities can be fused, compared, and adapted across domains in a controlled experimental setting for foreground recognition of cubes and spheres.

 ## 🗺️ Repository Map